nickocruzm/PCAP/File_Streams.md

 We will only focus on the streams represented by **BufferIOBase** and **TextIOBase**

+## Portability

+Depending on the operating system being used, there may be unsupported formatting while reading / saving data.
+For example, Windows uses the '/r/t' character to denote the end of a line while Unix/Linux like systems use '/n' these differences can lead to an error being rasied when programs and data are being transferred between different operating systems.

 ## Working with text files

 we are only working with plain text files.
 The encoding of text files depend on the O.S, for the examples below we assume the encoding to be 'UTF-8'.